biicode/docs/biicode/features/commands/core_commands.rst

 bii clean
 ---------

-The ``bii clean`` command cleans most of biicode internal hive meta-information, keeping the strictly minimum required to reconstruct everything in a subsequent command.
+The ``bii clean`` command cleans most of biicode internal project meta-information, keeping the strictly minimum required to reconstruct everything in a subsequent command.
 In theory, this command should not exist, but it is sometimes necessary, especially when new versions of biicode client are released that might have backwards incompatibilities.

 .. code-block:: bash